Scrumplex/Sprummlbot/README.md

-### This Project is not maintained anymore - Thanks to everybody who participated.
+## This Project is not maintained anymore - Thanks to everyone who participated.
 (23.02.2017)

 # Sprummlbot